danthegoodman1/cloudComputingCourse/setup_and_requirements/README.md

     - If you have a GitHub Student account you should get $50 credit free
 5. A Google Cloud Platform account with a credit card linked
     - If you are just adding your card for the first time on your account you should get $300 credit free for one year
-    - The Google Cloud CLI SDK
+    - The Google Cloud CLI SDK (google it)
 6. A Firebase account linked to the above GCP account
-    - The Firebase CLI SDK
+    - The Firebase CLI SDK.
+Install with: `npm i -g firebase-tools`
 7. Bash (at least SSH and SCP which comes with windows by default, but bash is ideal)
 8. SSH Keys
-9. Docker
+9. Docker *If using windows, just user docker on a DigitalOcean VM.*
 10. A Dockerhub account
+11. A repl.it account (probably signed in with Github)
-11. THE ABILITY TO GOOGLE YOUR PROBLEMS
+12. THE ABILITY TO GOOGLE YOUR PROBLEMS